-- Scalability; public cloud services will offer scalability with fewer boundaries because resource is pulled from the larger cloud infrastructure.
-By moving as many non-sensitive functions as possible to the public cloud it allows an organisation to benefit from public cloud scalability whilst reducing the demands on a private cloud.
-However an organisation needs to ensure that data remains within an acceptable geography because public cloud services often move data globally.
+Public cloud services offer scalability with fewer boundaries.
+This is because resource is pulled from the larger cloud infrastructure.
+By moving as many non-sensitive functions as possible to the public cloud, organisations benefit from its scalability whilst reducing the demands on a private cloud.*

-- Cost efficiency; public clouds can have greater economies of scale than private clouds potentially making them cheaper.
-Hybrid clouds therefore allow organisations to access these savings for as many business functions as possible whilst still keeping sensitive operations secure.
+Public clouds can have greater economies of scale than private clouds, potentially making them cheaper.
+Hybrid clouds therefore allow organisations to access these savings for as many business functions as possible.
+That’s all while still keeping sensitive operations secure.

 Moving to the cloud: Key considerations for businesses

 Too often, companies are making the jump without a solid understanding on some key considerations, then are frustrated when projects fail to deliver as hoped.
 With that in mind, here are six areas of the planning process you should be looking at to set your business up for success when moving to the cloud.

 Private, public or hybrid cloud: What’s right for you?